-In our previous sample snippet, Cancel a Loop in a Task with CancellationTokens in c# , I try to explain how we can get out of a looping c# task, but a problem may arise from that situation.
-If we were to wait for any result out of that Task, we would be blocking the calling thread until the task returned, which is not good if we are on the main thread.
-We would locking our UI and might crash our application.
+In our previous sample snippet, Cancel a Loop in a Task with CancellationTokens in C#, I try to explain how we can get out of a looping C# task, but a problem may arise from that situation.
+If we were to wait for any result out of that task, we would be blocking the calling thread until the task returned, which is not good if we are on the main thread.
+We would be locking our UI and might crash our application.

 First solution, to correct this.

-For a method that don’t return any value.
-We just have to change our code to break out of our loop when the cancellation is requested, instead of calling
+For a method that doesn’t return any value, we just have to change our code to break out of our loop when the cancellation is requested, instead of calling

 ThrowIfCancelledRequired(), we just check if the Cancellation is requested and just break out.
 As we’re not waiting for any result, we just let the task finish.
 Using this idea, we could even remove the need of the cancellation token.
 We could use a volatile bool variable to control our cancellation for us.
 But I find it more ‘good practice’ to use the cancellation token.
 I don’t really know how the volatile access performs between multiple tasks, so I’m keeping the Cancellation Token.
 Here’s a sample code:

 volatile bool _run = true;

 public void Start( )

 var token = _cts.Token;